Write for DOnations - Frequently Asked Questions

 What is the payout structure for Write for DOnations?

 The typical payout for community authors in the Write for DOnations program is $300 for typical tutorial content.
-Write for DOnations additionally matches this payout in the form of a contribution from DigitalOcean to the author's choice of tech-focused nonprofits from our list of funds.
+We then make an additional payout in the form of a contribution from DigitalOcean to the author’s choice of tech-focused nonprofits from our list of funds.

-Authors can receive their payout via PayPal or in DigitalOcean credit, and DigitalOcean will make donations using Bright Funds.
+You can choose to receive your payout via PayPal or in DigitalOcean credit.
+DigitalOcean will make donations using Bright Funds on your behalf, but you’ll tell us which fund or charity that will receive the donation.

 Which charities and nonprofits will my writing support?

-Open Internet/Free Speech, which includes the Electronic Frontier Foundation, Mozilla Foundation, Wikimedia Foundation, Creative Commons, Code Labs for America, Owasp Foundation, Internet Archive,
+Open Internet/Free Speech Fund, which includes the Electronic Frontier Foundation, Mozilla Foundation, Wikimedia Foundation, Creative Commons, Code Labs for America, Owasp Foundation, Internet Archive, and Free Press.

 Can I choose the charity or nonprofit that will receive the matching payout?

-Authors can choose to donate to one of the four funds on the Editorial team's Bright Funds profile, which splits the donation equally among the nonprofits in it.
-They can alternatively choose to donate the full amount to one specific nonprofit from within those funds.
+You can choose to donate to one of the four funds we support, which splits the donation equally among the nonprofits in the fund.
+Authors can alternatively choose to donate the full amount to one specific nonprofit from within those funds.

 At this time, it is not possible for authors to select a charity or nonprofit that is not on our list, but we hope to expand the program in the future to include this capability.